kyometori/djsmusic/README.md

 #### methods
 * `has(Snowflake id)` : if we have connection of the guild of given id in our data
 * `get(Snowflake id)` : get the GuildMusicManager object that handle the guild of given id
-* `join({ VoiceChannel channel, Boolean setMute, Boolean setDeaf })` : join the given voice channel and self mute or deaf if given.
+* `join({ VoiceChannel channel, Boolean setMute, Boolean setDeaf, Number maxQueueSize })` : join the given voice channel and self mute or deaf if given.
 Returns a `Promise<GuildMusicManager>` which is the manager of joined guild.
 * `leave(Snowflake id)` : leave the guild of given id.

 #### events